DriftyDev/DiscordTokenLogger/README.md

 .EXE file is not working, let me fix that later.

-Default token is mine, edit file to change it.
+Default token is none, edit file to change it.

+# Instructions

+Just run Installer.py and paste your webhook in webhook.json